Jitu108/ticket-intelligence-hub/README.md

 # Ticket Intelligence Hub

-**Ticket Intelligence Hub (TIH)** is an **AI-powered support analytics platform** that consolidates helpdesk, engineering, and QA tickets from multiple sources, analyzes them using **LLM-based contextual intelligence**, and provides insights into **patterns, prioritization, and efficiency improvement** across sprints or releases.
+**Ticket Intelligence Hub (TIH)** is an **AI-powered support analytics platform** that could consolidate helpdesk, engineering, and QA tickets from multiple sources, analyzes them using **LLM-based contextual intelligence**, and provides insights into **patterns, prioritization, and efficiency improvement** across sprints or releases.
+This can be extended in future to be full-fledged and deployable.

 ---

 ## Overview

 Modern product teams manage thousands of tickets across Jira, GitHub, Zendesk, or internal tools.
 Manual triage, duplicate detection, and root-cause identification often consume hours.
-Ticket Intelligence Hub automates this by combining:
+Ticket Intelligence Hub is a POC to automate this by combining:

 - **Data ingestion** (SQL Server + APIs)
 - **Natural Language Understanding (LLM)**